jvican/jvican.github.io/content/post/from-45s-to-1s.md

 If the compilation of your program requires an unusual amount of subtype checks, `time spent in <:<` will be high.
-There are no normal values for subtype checks --the time spent here depends on a lot of factors-- but an abnormal value would be anything above to 15% of the whole typechecking time.
+There are no normal values for subtype checks --the time spent here depends on a lot of factors-- but an abnormal value would be anything above 15% of the whole typechecking time.

 The first thing we notice when studying the logs is that typechecking `frontend` takes 28 seconds.
 We also see some unusual values for the